 CISSP Requirements and Professional Training

-To become a CISSP you must meet the following requirements*:
+To become a CISSP, professionals must typically meet the following requirements:

-- At least five years of direct full-time security work experience in two or more of the ten above-mentioned CBK domains.
-You may earn a one year waiver if you have a four-year college degree, a Master’s degree in Information Security, or one of several other certifications.
+- At least five years of direct full-time security work experience in two or more of the eight above-mentioned CBK domains.
+You may earn a one year waiver if you have a four-year college degree, a Master’s degree in Information Security, or one of several other certifications

 The CISSP certification is valid for three years, and can be renewed by re-taking the exam.
 A more common renewal method is to complete at least 120 Continuing Professional Education (CPE) credits since your last renewal.